-If you have read all of the information below and fully understand that this is technical ride with a lot of carrying and pushing in the first stages, and still feel you would like to experience “Ben Nevis” then I don’t think you will be disappointed.
+If you have read all of the information below, and fully understand that this is a technical ride with a lot of carrying and pushing in the first stages, and still feel you would like to experience “Ben Nevis”, then I don’t think you will be disappointed.
 For the people we take that have the right attitude for Ben Nevis, there is always a huge sense of achievement and a big grin to go with it.
-You will need to be fit, able to lift and carry your bike over some difficult rocky outcrops and able to ride roots rocks and steep combinations of both of them.
+You will need to be fit, able to lift and carry your bike over some difficult rocky outcrops, and able to ride roots, rocks and steep combinations of both of them.

 Getting to the top

-The trip starts with a 45 minute shuttle ride from Nelson out to Wakefield and then up the scenic Wairoa gorge to our lift zone to meet our waiting Helicopter.
-After a safety briefing and a check that we all have what we need, we take off and enjoy a very scenic flight up out over the Mount Richmond Forest Park south climbing all the way to the top of Ben Nevis at almost a mile high
+The trip starts with a 45 minute shuttle ride from Nelson out to Wakefield, then up the scenic Wairoa Gorge to our lift zone to meet our waiting Helicopter.
+After a safety briefing and a check that we all have what we need, we take off and enjoy a very scenic flight up out over the Mount Richmond Forest Park, climbing all the way to the top of Ben Nevis at almost a mile high.

-The Helicopter trip itself rises up above the river and the pine plantations and eventually up over the beach forests and up the Ben Nevis ridge past the Bush line up to the trig on top of Mount Ben Nevis.
-Once at the top and the Helicopter has departed, you will enjoy some great views out over the Richmond Ranges and north out over Nelson.
-So stunning is it up here that many just like to take some time to take it all in and are in no hurry to start the descent
+The Helicopter trip itself rises up above the river and pine plantations, and eventually up over the beech forests, up the Ben Nevis ridge, past the bush line, and up to the trig on top of Mount Ben Nevis.
+Once at the top and the Helicopter has departed, you will enjoy some great views out over the Richmond Ranges, and north out over Nelson.
+It is so stunning up here that many riders just like a moment or two to take it all in and are in no hurry to start the descent.

 The Ride Down